phrxmd/Technicolor_modem_scrape/README.md

 If you have multiple Technicolor modems, the script should support scraping and publishing multiple modems separately.
 You need to set up a separate copy of the script for each modem.
 If you want to keep track of login attempts on each modem separately, you can set `mqtt_logging_topic` separately for each modem.
 This is untested.

-## Install Process for Home Assistant
+## Installation process for Home Assistant

+Here's how to get the script working in Home Assistant.
+If you're using something else than Home Assistant, you need to figure out how to get it working yourself (install the file, make sure it can use Mosquitto to publish things to MQTT, and set it up to run at regular intervals).

-Prerequisite: [MQTT configured and working on Home Assistant](https://www.home-assistant.io/integrations/mqtt/).
+The prerequisite on Home Assistant is to have [MQTT configured and working](https://www.home-assistant.io/integrations/mqtt/).
 I have tested this only with Home Assistant's own Mosquitto add-on.

 1. Download the script off GitHub and place it in `/config`, e.g. as `/config/technicolor_signal_dump.sh` or in a subfolder as you see fit.